webui-dev/webui/README.md

 ## Build from source - Windows
 - Windows SDK 10x.
 You can download it from http://microsoft.com
 - Microsoft Visual Studio build tools. basically goto Start -> Visual Studio 20xx -> Native Tools Command Prompt.
-- And CMake +3.17.
+- CMake +3.17.
 You can download it from https://cmake.org/download

 ### Using MSVC (Recommanded)
 ```sh